OutSystems/docs-product/src/develop/ui/screen-templates-use/replace-data.md

 ---
-summary: Replace data in Screens created from Screen Templates with your data.
-The replacement can be manual or semi-automatic.
+summary: Replace data in screens created from screen templates or accelerators with your data.
 ---

 # Replace data in screens

 Once you’ve built an app that contains screen templates or accelerators, you may want to replace the data in your screens with your own data.
-Data can be replaced [manually](#replace-sample-data-manually) or [automatically](#replace-sample-data-automatically).
+Data can be replaced [manually](#replace-data-manually) or [automatically](#replace-data-automatically).

 ## Replace data automatically